dyro/toad.js/README.md

 ### removeIf()
 Returns a new array of elements containg elements that were not removed.
-This may be a destructive operation in the future; I haven't decided which way I like more.
+*This may become a destructive operation in the future*.
 ```javascript
 var a = [1, 2, 3, 4, 5].removeIf(function(element){
 	return element > 3;